 Hopefully at least one of these 10 reasons, if not all of them, will encourage you to start blogging.
 It may seem different and difficult at first, but the more you do it the better you will get at it.
 FirstSiteGuide.com has a ton of useful resources to help blogging beginners.

-Blogging helps your SEO on many different levels, from generating inbound links and mentions to ranking more for keywords.
-If you don't have time to dedicate to maintaining your own SEO we offer proven SEO strategies and services that can help you get optimized and that include us writing and managing your blogs for you!
+Blogging helps your SEO marketing on many different levels, from generating inbound links and mentions to ranking more for keywords.
+If you don't have time to dedicate to maintaining your own SEO we offer proven SEO services that can help you get optimized and that include us writing and managing your blogs for you!

 Once you're ready to get a blog going for your business, just let us know and we can help you get started!
+As an SEO company, we've been helping businesses in Lancaster, York, and Harrisburg for years now.

 Editor's Note: This post was originally published in April 2015 and has been updated for accuracy and completeness.